 I have said to myself a number of times, “If it is good enough for Jesus and the early disciples, it is good enough for me.”
 In other words, if Jesus did it and taught the early disciples to do it, let’s do it; if Jesus did not do it and the early disciples did not do it, then let’s not do it.
 And, when it comes to the word of God, I feel the same way; if Jesus said it, then let’s say it; if Jesus did not say it, then let’s not say it.
-I feel that walking in the footsteps of Jesus and doing what He said is a wise and safe thing to do.
+I feel that walking in the footsteps of Jesus and doing what He said and did is a wise and safe thing to do.
 Don’t you feel the same way?
 Apparently, the early disciples felt as I do because they, also, did and said what Jesus taught them during His time on this earth.

 Jesus And The Early Disciples Kept The Lord’s Sabbath